-- Elect the eight directors named in this proxy statement. - Ratify Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2018. - Advisory vote on executive compensation paid to our named executive officers. - To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- Elect the seven director nominees named in this proxy statement. - Ratify Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2020. - Advisory vote on executive compensation paid to our named executive officers. - To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.